pulumi/docs/content/blog/why-switch-to-pulumi/index.md

 ## Frequently Asked Questions - Why Pulumi?

-Some frequently asked questions about why Pulumi based on use cases and alternatives.
-Choose your own adventure:
+Here are some frequently asked questions about why you should choose Pulumi based on the following use cases and alternatives:

 * [Why Pulumi, by use case?](#why-pulumi-by-use-case)
     * [Why Pulumi for Internal Developer Platforms?](#why-pulumi-for-internal-developer-platforms)